 What Is a Nurse Navigator and What Makes Ours Unique?

 A nurse navigator is a nurse who guides or “navigates” your care plan.
 They are not standard at other spine care centers.

-But at the UPMC Spine Care Center, our nurse navigators are a vital part of your care team.
-In fact, UPMC in South Central Pa. is the only provider in the region that has outpatient spine nurse navigators as a resource for you.
+But UPMC Spine Care nurse navigators are a vital part of your care team.
+In fact, UPMC in central Pa. is the only provider in the region that has outpatient spine nurse navigators as a resource for you.

 Having nurse navigators on your care team helps you get answers more quickly and gives you a point of contact when your provider is not available.